Getting Started with tmux - Terminal Multiplexing Basics

 Lina: Wait, this is genuinely moving!
 Is "SSH disconnect is no longer scary" really just this?

-Linny-senpai: Yes.
-The real-world workflow is: SSH in, then immediately tmux.
-Wi-Fi drops?
+Linny-senpai: Wi-Fi drops?
 Close your laptop?
-Doesn't matter — the tmux session keeps living.
-SSH back in later, tmux attach, and resume like nothing happened.
+The tmux session keeps living.
+SSH back in later, run tmux attach, and resume like nothing happened.

 4. What Is a Prefix Key?